yshui/deai/docs/basic_concepts.rst

 These plugins implement the ability to load a script, and they also exposes deai objects in the languages' native form.

 For more information on, for example, how Lua scripting support works, see :lua:mod:`lua`.

+Compiled language support is implemented as bindings.
+C is supported by core deai, there is also C++ binding available.